ylxdzsw/VInput/readme.md

 VInput
 ======

-A experimental new Chinese input method.
+A experimental new Chinese input method. (not done yet)

 #### open source & corss platform